 Covered in state laws § 18.2-279 through § 18.2-312, Virginia gun laws protect residents’ constitutional rights to bear arms, while prohibiting people from bringing guns into certain areas or discharging a firearm in an unsafe or knowingly harmful way.
 Although gun lawyers protect clients from government infringement on ownership rights, there are some firearms strictly forbidden within the state.
 For example, no citizen may own a Armsel Striker, similar shotguns, or plastic firearms.
 Notable exceptions are Glock pistols, which contain metal slides and barrels.
 For a greater understanding of all charges and penalties that fall within Virginia’s gun laws, click here.

 Residents may openly carry a handgun without presenting a permit once they turn 18.
 There are also no general limitations on magazine capacity, except a permit requirement in some public areas.
 Those with a concealed handgun permit are allowed to carry a concealed weapon.
 Common areas where guns are prohibited or restricted for citizens include schools, air carrier terminals, and courthouses.

 Gun Laws in Virginia

-Despite their constitutional right to bear arms throughout the United States, gun attorneys often defend clients that break any of the laws associated with guns, of which there are many.
-For example, intentionally discharging a firearm in a public place is illegal with or without bodily harm.
+Gun attorneys often defend clients that break any of the laws associated with firearms, of which there are many.
+For example, intentionally discharging a firearm in a public place is illegal whether or not bodily harm is caused.
 If a person is harmed in the discharge of the weapon, the crime can be considered a Class 6 felony.
 If nobody is harmed during the discharged, the offense is often considered a Class 1 misdemeanor.
-A homicide lawyer with our firm will be able to answer any questions you might have about this area of law.
+Contact a Virginia gun lawyer with our firm to get more information on charges related to public firearm possession.

 Other illegal gun and gun-related activities in Virginia include: